davidebeatrici/list-processes/README.md

 If you get a linker error, make sure you're linking to the `AppKit` framework.

 For example, the command for Clang would be:
-`cc list-processes_macos.c -framework AppKit -o list-processes`
+`cc list-processes_macos.m -framework AppKit -o list-processes`

 ### Generic BSD